dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 }
 ```

 Nested non-static class can’t have static members, except `final static` methods. (this rule is relevant to up to java 16, because in java 16 `Record` was added and this rule was relaxed.
-Started from java 16 you can have static members for non-static class.
-Look into [Java 16](#java-16))
+Started from java 16 with `JEP-395` you can have static members for non-static class.
 Static inner classes can't access parent instance members.
 Since inner class not `static`, it belongs to instance of outer.
 Since we can have many instances of outer class and each has its own instance of inner, they can't have static members.
 Inner class can extend other classes and implement interfaces.
 ```java
 class A {